mouseandthebillionaire/RAGE/relatedWork.md

 Finally, I hadn't heard of Brainball (now [Mindball](https://www.mindball.se/)) before, and this feels like a pretty great example of behavior-switching leading to reflection in a game-like context.
 Though I suppose now the questions is: now that it has become a product on its own and this is the norm, is it sill "subverting expectations?"

+### Schön, D. *The Reflective Practitioner*, 1982

+_"This concept of 'application' leads" to a view of professional knowledge as hierarchy in which 'general principles' occupy the highest level and 'concrete problem solving' the lowest"_ (24)

+_"Even the famous 'case method' was originally grounded in the belief that the teaching of scientific principles should precede the development of skills in their application"_ (29)

+It's noteworthy that these two statements seem to remain true?
+Even reflecting on the way that I taught foundational design practice to ATLAS students, it was principles/approaches/ideas first, and the opportunity for application after.

+A question (which is not relevant to the project-at-hand, but is worthwhile): Is the Technical Rationality model still relevant/used because there is more computing power to run model simulations and thus is not "increasingly divergent from real-world problems of practice" (44)

+_"It is this entire process of reflection-in-action which is central to the 'art' by which practitioners sometimes deal well with situations of uncertainty, instability, uniqueness, and value conflict"_ (50)

+Much of the material on 'knowing-in-action' that follows this statement is focusing on how we know things (tacit knowledge) rather than on how we learn and or process.
+I understand that it is setting up his argument for 'reflecting-in-action' (p.
+54), but really I wonder if Schön's whole argument about reflection is not entirely what I mean when I am using 'reflection.'
+Clearly it is more about learning-by-doing/reflecting / tacit microchanges in action.
+The examples of the baseball player adapting to the hitters he faces and the jazz musician who slightly changes the way he plays to fit in with his fellow players both point to this.
+A "feel" for the music/ball.
+They are reflecting.
+They are in flow.
+But they are not participating in the reflective/contemplative mindset that we sometimes feel when confronted with art.

+The focus here overall seems to be about learning (which I have seen in those who frequently reference Schön as well), and that feels different from contemplation, but is it?
+Is a Buddhist monk "learning" when they gain an insight about the world around them?
+Is a concert-goer learning when they feel moves by a concerto?
+Or a museum-goer to a piece of art they are experiencing in a new way?
+Is it better to ignore how these feel disconnected to me and to follow the way that others have come to use and reference Schön?
 ### Sun, P. et al, “Research-Creation as a Generative Approach to Sound Design,” 2021

 A good description of what these projects are, but not really any significant writing on how this changes what we can think about in regards to "generative" approaches to research-creation.
 A bit misleading.